 A well-known artist participating this year was LA-based Shepard Fairey who designed President Barack Obama’s “Hope” poster used during the 2008 presidential campaign.
 Fairey also founded the OBEY clothing brand.

 The 15-story Fairey mural can be found on the east wall (L Street) of the Residence Inn by Marriott located at 1121 15th Street.
 The large mural of Johnny Cash is a tribute to Cash’s iconic performance at Folsom State Prison in 1968.
-Both my friend who joined me on the last day of Wide Open Walls and I found the mural of Cash to be particularly impressive!
+Both my friend who joined me on the last day of the event and I found the mural of Cash to be particularly impressive!

 I found it of particular interest that about fourteen of the mural artists this year were women.
 These included Shamsia Hassani (the first female graffiti artist in Afghanistan) and Lin Fei Fei (Shenyang, China native now a resident of Midtown Sacramento).
 Lin Fei Fei, who graduated with an MFA from Lu Xun Academy of Fine Arts in Shenyang, was named one of the ten “Contemporary Chinese Artists of the Future” by the Wang Shi Kyo Art Foundation in Beijing.